masterkswan/cicd-101-workshop/tutorial/cicd_101_guide.md

 Before continuing ensure the [Prerequisites](#Prerequisites) section is completed.

-### config.yml File
+### .circleci/config.yml

 The config.yml is where all of the CI/CD magic happens.
+The config.yml **must** reside in a subdirectory named `.circleci/`.
 Below is an example of the config.yml used in this tutorial with a brief explanation of the syntax:

 ```yaml
 version: 2